 At all times when doing yoga, be sure to stop at the point where your body still feels comfortable.
 This applies when you’re asked to touch your toes: If you push too hard, you may hurt your back.
 Reach to your maximum potential, where your body is still aligning itself in a natural way.

-Ser Om Shanti donated a Hatha yoga lesson to The Tico Times for the purposes of this story.
+Ser Om Shanti donated a Hatha yoga lesson to The Tico Times for the purposes of this story in 2018.

 Ser Om Shanti has certified instructors and provides its students with personalized attention.
 The studio offers various classes such as power Vinyasa, gentle Hatha, Vinyasa flow, restorative yoga, and Pilates.
 For more information visit their website or their Facebook page.